k78ma/quartz/content/ML/Graph Convolutional Network.md

 $$
 where $\mathbf{1}$ is an $N\times 1$ vector containing ones.
 Here, the nonlinear activation function $\mathbf{a}[\bullet]$ is applied independently to every member of its matrix argument.

 This layer satisfies the design considerations; it's equivariant to permutations of the node indices, can cope with any number of neighbors, exploits graph structure to provide a relative inductive bias, and shares parameters throughout the graph.
-We can see it being applied to [[GCN Graph Classification|graph classification]].
+We can see it being applied to [[Graph Classification|graph classification]].